ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 #### Process

-We have a small product team at EdSurge--it's me (engineer/designer), [Agustin Vilaseca](http://www.linkedin.com/in/agustinvilaseca) (backend guy), and [Nick Punt](http://www.linkedin.com/in/nickpunt) (product guy).
+We have a small product team at EdSurge--it's me (designer), [Agustin Vilaseca](http://www.linkedin.com/in/agustinvilaseca) (backend guy), and [Nick Punt](http://www.linkedin.com/in/nickpunt) (product guy).
 Each of us works on a few different projects, and for each project, we work with one or two education specialists at EdSurge.
 We try to follow cross-disciplinary collaboration detailed in the excellent [Lean UX](http://www.amazon.com/Lean-UX-Applying-Principles-Experience/dp/1449311652) book.

 We use Scrum for project management (with [Trello](https://trello.com/)).
 We try to work [asynchronously](http://zachholman.com/posts/how-github-works-asynchronous/) by utilizing Google Docs, Hipchat, and [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html).
 I'm a huge fan of the 37signals' new book [Remote](http://37signals.com/remote/), and we're open to discussion for potentially working from home part time/full time.
 We also peer-review every pull request.